 Featuring lush, green, rolling hills, creeks and criss crossing rivers aplenty Apple River Canyon is a great way to reconnect with nature and escape the city smoke.

-There are five main trails through the park whose condition can vary across the seasons, be sure to read the updates at the visitors centre before you head out.
+There are five main trails through the park whose condition can vary across the seasons, be sure to read the updates at the visitors center before you head out.

 Avid anglers should be on the lookout for trout and bass in the rivers; such a treat.